Find Cheap Auto Insurance Quotes in Your Area

-- What is Covered by PIP in New Jersey
+What is covered by PIP in New Jersey?

-PIP is widely inclusive in terms of what medical related bills are reimbursed up to your limits until you recover.
 According to New Jersey law, the following are eligible for a PIP claim:

-- Medical Services and Medication
+- Medical services and medication

-- Surgical Services and Hopsital Expenses
+- Surgical services and hospital expenses

-- Diagnostic Services
+- Diagnostic services

-- Ambulatory Services
+- Ambulatory services

 - Treatment in accordance with a recognized religion